 - Why should people do business with you rather than your competitors?

 - Describe the style of the website you want.

 - Do you have specific company colors that need to be used?

-- Can you provide the Pantone numbers for your company colors?
+- Can you provide the HEX or RGB values for your company colors?

 - Do you have any other materials that the site needs to match with in some way (brochures, press materials, etc.)?